How to Double the Post – The 4 Best Tactics

 If you like this post, don’t forget to share it on all of your social media pages using the buttons on the side of this post!

-Which is your favourite tactic to use when doubling a great post player?
+Which is your favorite tactic to use when doubling a great post player?

 Or, if you use a different technique, share your tactic in the comments so we can all learn from it!